Check the Zabbix Home Page at http://www.zabbix.com for information about the current version and for downloading instructions.

 For distributed monitoring only!

-If used in a distributed environment you have to run:
+If used in a distributed environment you have to run only once:

 shell> ./zabbix_server –n <nodeid>